How can Swedish Massage nourish your soul?

 In addition to the physical benefits of Swedish Massage, there are many suggested psychological benefits.
 It is proposed that some mental health conditions, such as Generalized Anxiety Disorder (GAD), may benefit from Swedish Massage.
 This is further supported by an intervention study reporting Swedish Massage may offer improvement for mood disorders, such as anxiety and depression, in women with breast cancer.

-Swedish Massage can assist in relieving symptoms related to:
+Swedish Massage may assist in relieving symptoms related to:

 What to expect from a Swedish Massage session